Suitcaselegal/slate_docs/source/index.html.md

 ----------- | -----------
 201 Created | The user was successfully created.
 The response body is empty.
 400 Bad Request | The request was malformed (e.g., missing required fields).
-500 Internal Server Error | An unexpected error occurred on the server.The above command returns an empty response with a 201 Created status code on success.
+500 Internal Server Error | An unexpected error occurred on the server.

 ## Password reset request
 This endpoint initializes a password reset process by sending the user an email including a short lived token.